lezhang-thu/rlearning/README.md

 # rlearning

-Hi, this is my first project on Github.
+This is my first project on Github.

 I hope the journey is happy and intriguing.